btcgauge/notes/setup_btc.md

 ### Steps
 1. Install VirtualBox
-1. Install Ubuntu LTS on VirtualBox
+1. Create an Ubuntu LTS Virtual Machine (VM) on VirtualBox
+1. Access the VM via SSH from another computer
 1. Install Bitcoin on Ubuntu
 1. Install and configure Tor
 1. Bitcoin Initial Block Download (IBD)
 1. Confirm Bitcoin is up and running

 Todo:
 - [ ] not done yet
 - [x] already done

---already--

 Quotes:
 > We're living the future so